guillaumeevin/pynonstationarygev/README.md

 Activate the virtualenv $ source <env_name>/bin/activate

+First step: Select the setting

+In each script, you have to specify two arguments "fast" and "snowfall".
+- "fast=False" considers all ensemble members and all elevations, while "fast=True" considers only 6 ensemble mmebers and 1 elevation
+- "snowfall=True" corresponds to snowfall, while "snowfall=False" corresponds to ground snow load.

-First step: The validation experiment
+Second step: The validation experiment

 - run main_model_as_truth_experiment.py for the model as truth experiment (to select the optimal number of linear pieces)
 - run main_calibration_validation_experiment_optimized.py for the calibration validation experiment (to select the parameterization for the adjustment coefficients)

+These two scripts are located in the folder projected_extremes/section_results/validation_experiment

-Second step: Create some plots
+Third step: Create some plots

+-

+These scripts are located in the folder projected_extremes/section_results